|The Target Retrieval System |

 The electronics on board were designed and programmed in house.
 They are durable and field upgradable.

 The user interface is the latest technology from an industry leader in human machine interfaces.
-(HMI) In fact our units were not available to the public until July 2010.
-They use the latest LCD LED backlight technology as well as a 7" widescreen.
+(HMI) They use the latest LCD LED backlight technology as well as a 7" widescreen.

 Like many other aspects of target systems to date, the user interfaces were lacking in ease of use.
 A shooter was either faced with a collage of buttons or a few "function keys" that required a separate "cheat sheet" to decipher the commands.
 Our user interface incorporates neither of those annoyances.
 In fact the only thing a shooter needs to know when operating our system is that it's a touch screen.
 With that knowledge anyone can figure out how to send a target down range or set up a timing function in less than a minute.
 It has been well thought out, extremely intuitive and last but not least, upgradable with software updates as new features arise.